2023 Agenda

 Sandy Bay Ojibway First Nation Oral History Project

-Councillor Randall Roulette, Sandy Bay Ojibway First Nation & Sylvie Canning, First Peoples Law
+Councillor Randall Roulette, Hank Richard, Sandy Bay Ojibway First Nation & Sylvie Canning, First Peoples Law

 University of Victoria Indigenous Laws Field School, Ye’yumnuts Project